visioninhope/foundationallm/docs/setup-guides/agents/knowledge-management-with-inline-context.md

 ```

 > [!NOTE]
-> FLLM currently implements logical deletes for Internal Context agents.
-This means that users cannot create an Internal Context agent with the same name as a deleted Internal Context agent.
-Support for purging Internal Context agents will be added in a future release.
+> FLLM currently implements logical deletes for Knowledge Management with Inline Context agents.
+This means that users cannot create a Knowledge Management with Inline Context agent with the same name as a deleted agent.
+Support for purging Knowledge Management with Inline Context agents will be added in a future release.

-## Validating an internal context agent
+## Validating a Knowledge Management with Inline Context agent

-Once configured, the internal context agent can be validated using an API call to the [Core API](../exposed-apis/core-api.md) or via the [User Portal](../quickstart.md).
+Once configured, the Knowledge Management with Inline Context agent can be validated using an API call to the [Core API](../exposed-apis/core-api.md) or via the [User Portal](../quickstart.md).

 > [!NOTE]
-> It can take up to 5 minutes for a new Internal Context agent to appear in the User Portal or be accessible for requests from the Core API.
+> It can take up to 5 minutes for a new Knowledge Management with Inline Context agent to appear in the User Portal or be accessible for requests from the Core API.